Capalaba

 Capalaba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch may significantly impact the area due to their influence on local infrastructure.
+Ten projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance.
 These include the Capalaba Town Centre Revitalisation Project, Brisbane Metro Expansion to Capalaba, Daveson Road Social and Affordable Housing project, and Birkdale Community Precinct including Redland Whitewater Centre.
-The following list details those projects likely to be most relevant.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.